He left the engines and went back to sea.

 The shipping world, because of her comparatively dangerous environment and secluded nature, has always been conservative and slow to change.
 Yet, in thousands of years of development, ship designs have come a very long way, starting from a raft with a sail of branches, to the complicated full rigged ship of the early 19th century.

 But if we look at the innovations in sailing ship rigs, we can also see a fast succession of developments, mainly geared at scaling up the size of ships, while reducing the number of crew needed to operate them.
 The first innovation, in this period, was the splitting up, of the full topsail, in two smaller sails.
 Reducing the efficiency only very slightly, while making an enormous step in bringing down the manpower needed to handle these sails.
 With the continuous growth of size of ships, iron and steel came in handy as materials for wire rigging and spars.
-New systems of clewing up (taking in) sails where developed, at the same time that entire new rigs (four masters and five masters) appeared.
+New systems of clewing up (taking in) sails were developed, at the same time that entire new rigs (four masters and five masters) appeared.
 Probably the greatest inventor to make work on sailing ships easier, was the Scottish Capt.
 J.C.B.
 Jarvis.
 He designed a winch, to minimize the effort tremendously, for setting the sails of square-rigged masts in the right direction to the wind.

-In the beginning steam engines where very large and inefficient in fuel use for the amount of power they produced.
-Throughout the entire 19th century they where further developed from first a single expansion to finally a quadruple expansion engine.
+In the beginning steam engines were very large and inefficient in fuel use for the amount of power they produced.
+Throughout the entire 19th century they were further developed from first a single expansion to finally a quadruple expansion engine.
 Also, whereas in the beginning, the transfer of the power to the water was mainly made with paddles fitted to sidewheels, later on, and especially at sea, the propeller proved more effective.
 Finally, inventions in building boilers with higher and higher pressure, made, if not fatal, the steam engine a working alternative.

 For a very long-time shipowners did not agree on which propulsion type was more viable.
 Before 1900 it was not uncommon that a steamship or auxiliary steamship was refitted to become a true sailing ship again.
 Meaning the engine would be taken out, while a sailing rig would be added, because her (new) owners deemed this an easier way of making a profit.
 For example, this happened with the fast sailing clipper ship Tweed, the ship which became later the inspiration for the world famous, and still preserved clipper ship Cutty Sark.